 Who is going to carry out the survey?
 At who’s expense?
 Is the schedule of condition going to be signed off by both the Landlord and the Tenant?

-There is a never ending stream of regulatory requirements imposed by the govt on Landlords and Tenants.
-At the very least the Landlord should be asked to produce an energy performance certificate, a gas test certificate, a fire safety plan, an asbestos survey of the building.
-We cannot keep up to date with the individual requirements but refer to you the Warrington Business link website for details.
+There is a never ending stream of regulatory requirements imposed by the government on Landlords and Tenants.
+At the very least, the Landlord should be asked to produce an energy performance certificate, a gas test certificate, a fire safety plan, an asbestos survey of the building.

 Whatever your lease related issue, the experienced team at AN Law are here to help.

 Tim qualified as a solicitor in 1963 and has just achieved his 50 years in practice certificate from the SRA.
 He has a broad knowledge of many areas of law, however in the last ten years he has focused on wills, probate, trusts and commercial and residential conveyancing.
 He is ably assisted by his P.A.
 Julie Walsh and despite his advancing years still works full time.Tim enjoys spending time with his family and travelling around Europe looking at trains.

 Graham studied at the University of Oxford and is a consultant solicitor, specialising in commercial property and litigation.
 Outside of the office, he is a local councillor and school governor.

 Albinson Napier Law Ltd. Registered in England & Wales.
 Company No. 08755592.
 VAT No. 152416489

 Registered Office: 20 Bold St, Warrington WA1 1HP

 Authorised and Regulated by the Solicitors Regulation Authority SRA Number 611814.